Last updated: 30th May 2017.

 Next, fill in your package details.
 Here’s what I always choose when I’m starting a new site:

 I recommend starting out with the 36 month plan.
-It works out to be $3.95 per month rather than $5.45 a month for the 12 month plan, saving you over $50 over those three years.
+It works out to be $3.95 per month rather than $5.95 a month for the 12 month plan, saving you almost $50 over those three years.
 Sure, investing in your blog is a big commitment, but if you’re aiming to build a successful one from the beginning, it’s important to get into the right mindset.
-If you go into it thinking you’ll still be running your site in three years, you’ll be more likely to make that happen.
+If you go into it thinking you’ll still be running your site in three years, you’ll be more likely to make it happen.

 I also recommend selecting the Domain Privacy Protection option.
 This means that people won’t be able to look you up as the owner of the domain, giving them access to your address and phone number.
 It may not seem like a big deal now, but once you build a sizeable audience and attract the superfans and haters, you’ll want to keep your details a secret.